sarahcdev/sarahcdev/README.md

 - 🛠️ Come for the technology, stay for the pop culture takes
 - 💬 Ask me about security
-- 🪴 I will read anything you write, if you didn't use AI
+- ✍️ I will read anything you write, if you didn't use AI
-- 👯 Very bad CoD player 🎮
+- 👯 Playing BO7 but forever thinking about Cold War 🎮
 - 📫 How to reach me: <span>sarahc</span><span>.</span><span>io</span><span>.</span><span>contact</span><span>[at]</span><span>gmail</span>